 - Lemon Blueberry Overnight Oats

 The Bottom Line

-From milk to yogurt to egg whites, there are plenty of ways to add protein to oatmeal.
-A high-protein breakfast has been shown to increase satiety levels, increase feelings of fullness, and help to reduce cravings.
+From milk to yogurt to egg whites, there are plenty of ingredients and ways to add protein to oatmeal.
+A high-protein breakfast has been shown to increase satiety levels, increase feelings of fullness, help to reduce cravings, as well as support muscle building, tissue repair, and the maintenance of lean muscle mass.
 For the best results, be sure to use a combination of these protein-boosting tips to help create a protein-packed bowl of oatmeal that will keep you fuelled and full for the day ahead.